-I don’t remember the name of a single hotel concierge from any of the hotels we’ve ever stayed at over our many years of travel writing and we’ve checked into thousands of hotels around the world.
-Yet I can name a couple of dozen or so concierges of holiday rentals we’ve settled into on our year-long grand tour this year.
+I don’t remember the name of a single hotel concierge from any of the hotels we’ve ever stayed at over our many years working as professional travel writers, and we’ve checked into thousands of hotels around the world.
+Yet I can name the couple of dozen or so concierges and managers of the holiday rentals we’ve settled into on our year-long grand tour this year.

 I like what this says about local travel, living like locals and holiday rentals (all things dear to our hearts), which is why I’m pleased to see the rise of the holiday rental concierge, your new local best friend.

 So why do I think holiday rentals are going to increasingly start offering concierges, and the carefully curated experiences those people are so good at creating, as part of their standard services?
 Here’s why…

 The Holiday Rental Concierge As Your New Local Best Friend

 Some reasons why holiday rental concierges could become the next big trend.

 A holiday rental concierge simply makes more sense than a hotel concierge.
 And that’s ironic because the people who choose to stay in holiday rentals over hotels tend to be people who don’t need their hands held and prefer holiday rentals because of the privacy, freedom and flexibility they provide.

 Someone who is always at a hotel concierge desk asking for maps and brochures, restaurant reservations and theatre tickets is probably not going to manage so well in a holiday rental where most of the time there’s nobody around to organise things for them.